 Where to start?

-There are many Q&A sessions, conferences and lectures organised during events such as EBACE, the Farnborough International Airshow and the Aviation Festival.
+There are many Q&A sessions, conferences and lectures organised during events such as EBACE, the Farnborough International Airshow and even our very own event, which is being held in October, the Aviation Job Expo.
 Speakers and delegates regularly come together to discuss all things aviation – from how the industry is advancing to the latest technical developments.
 You name it, there will be an event somewhere in the world discussing that topic.
 In terms of employment, most of the bigger events have a full day set aside to help students progress further into the industry, and more often than not, it will be free for students to attend these events.
 Once you’re there, use the time to make useful contacts and business connections for the future – you never know where it might lead If the event isn’t directly related to a careers theme, you can still make a big impact during your time talking to them.
 Whilst chatting, perhaps you could see if they needed some free admin during the summer holidays or a guest writer for their blog?

 One of the biggest fears of networking is that you will ask a silly question and then have to suffer the embarrassment of their answer before you scarper away.
 However, if you do your homework beforehand, you’ll be able to see who is there to speak to, and arm yourself with great questions beforehand.
 Granted, it can be daunting, but a good question will make you stand out.